How to create an automated "reading list"

 Under "from "enter the email addresses you want to be able to add to your reading list -- separate them by the word OR if there are more than one.
-(E.g. [email protected] OR [email protected]).
+(E.g. somebody at university.org OR somebody at company.com).
 NB they can't be your same Gmail address because emails you send to yourself bypass the inbox so it won't work.
 Note you also want to restrict these emails or other people could add to your reading list without your permission (which could be embarrassing)

-Under "to" enter [email protected] (or whatever your google domain is, the key is to include +reading at the end before the @ sign because this means the reading list emails won't jam up your inbox)
+Under "to" enter youremail+reading at gmail.com (or whatever your google domain is, the key is to include +reading at the end before the @ sign because this means the reading list emails won't jam up your inbox)

 On the next page select:

 "Apply the label" (and choose RL-Add)

 "Never send it to spam"

 Email yourself at youremail+reading at gmail.com from the address you permitted in "from" above

 Subject is the title of the article (will go into title)

 First line is the Link followed by enter (will go into link)